Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 * Identify lines of code that differ from your own
 * Ask the person why they choose to solve it that way––being a programmer means learning how to defend your choices
-* Share your code and why you solved it that way
+* Share your code and the reasons you solved it that way
 * Ask for feedback!

 ### Step 4: IMPORTANT: Do not rush!